- Soil Association

 What are the differences between real and fake Christmas trees?

-According to the Carbon Trust, a two-metre artificial tree has a carbon footprint of around 40kg, more than ten times that of a real tree that’s burned after Christmas.
+According to the Carbon Trust, a two-metre artificial tree has a carbon footprint of around 40kg.
+That's more than ten times that of a real tree that’s burned after Christmas.
+You’d need to re-use an artificial tree 10 times to offset its carbon footprint.
+Yet, it’s estimated that fake trees are used only four times.

 A two metre artificial tree has a carbon footprint of around 40kg, more than ten times that of a real tree that’s burned after Christmas.

-Of course, if this year’s tree ends up on the rubbish heap, it will have a greater impact (through decomposing and releasing methane) than one that is used for wood chip or burned.
+If this year's tree ends up on the rubbish heap, it will have a greater environmental impact, as it will decompose and release methane.
+This is less if it's used for wood chip or it's burned.

-Local authorities often offer a collection and chipping services, with chips used for mulching, or trees can be composted and used as a soil improver.
-Burning is a particularly effective way to dispose of a used Christmas tree and reduces potential emissions by 80% over those that are thrown out.
-You can even extend the Christmas joy by re-using your tree as a home for bugs and birds in your garden.
+Local authorities often offer collection and chipping services.
+Woodchip can be used for mulching, or trees can be composted and used as a soil improver.
+Burning is a particularly effective way to dispose of a used Christmas tree.
+It reduces potential emissions by 80 percent over those that are thrown out.
+Another option is to re-use your tree as a home for bugs and birds in your garden.

 What should you look for in a real and sustainable tree?

-Christmas trees suffer from similar pest problems as many crops, so pesticide use is often high.
-However, it’s worth looking for Forest Stewardship Council (FSC®) Certified trees, as they’re grown in a responsibly managed way and often minimise pesticide use.
+Christmas trees can suffer from pest problems, so pesticide use is often high.
+Look for Forest Stewardship Council (FSC®) certified trees.
+These are grown in a responsibly managed way and minimise pesticide use.

-Learn more about the impact of sustainable forestry here.
+Learn more about the impact of sustainable forestry.

-If possible, source from an organic independent retailer or farm shop, as these providers are more likely to opt for growers who totally avoid pesticides on their farms.
+If possible, source from an organic independent retailer or farm shop.
+These providers are more likely to choose growers who avoid pesticides on their farms.

-What's more, the import of live plants from abroad poses a huge biosecurity risk to plant species in the UK, introducing pests and diseases that can have a devastating effect on our farms and woodland.
-Opting for a tree with a Grown in Britain certificate guarantees your Christmas tree won't have been imported, helping to reduce this risk as much as possible - find your nearest Grown in Britain seller here.
+What's more, the import of live plants from abroad can put our own UK plant species at risk by introducing pests and diseases.
+Choose a tree with a Grown in Britain certificate.
+It guarantees your Christmas tree won't have been imported.
+Find your nearest Grown in Britain seller here.
+Always ask about the environmental credentials of the tree you’re thinking of buying.

 Learn about Magic of Foresters - the UK's first organic Christmas tree nursery, certified by the Soil Association!